thomasfevre/ride-the-bet/README.md

 3. Start the development server
 4. Connect MetaMask to Chiliz Spicy Testnet
 5. Mint PSG tokens for testing addresses
-6. Create a prediction duel
+6. Create a prediction bet
 7. Vote on the prediction with different accounts
 8. Wait for deadline or manually advance time
 9. Resolve the prediction as admin